Dark-Peace/BulletUpHell/README.md

 ## Q&A

 Q: Will there be new features in the future ?
-A: Yes, you can read a barely readable checklist in the documentation.
+A: Yes.
 New features will be added in V4 for Godot 4.
-They'll most likely won't be backported to Godot 3.
+They'll won't be backported to Godot 3.

 Q: I downloaded the alpha version, should I change to V3.4 or V4.0 ?
 Are they compatible ?
 A: If you're satisfied with the features and the performances of V0.1, there is no reason to update, as they're will probably be compatibility issues since I rewrote all the back-end of the plugin.